Skip to main content

 Air-gapped / on-prem LANbind: "lan" + token auth + firewall

-Never expose the gateway on bind: "lan" or bind: "custom" without a token or password — unauthenticated non-loopback binds are rejected at startup.
+Never expose bind: "lan" or bind: "custom" without a token or password — non-loopback binds are rejected at startup without auth.

 Troubleshooting

-1. Confirm the gateway is running: openclaw gateway status (on the gateway host)
+1. Confirm the gateway is running: openclaw gateway status (on the host)

-3. If using Tailscale: verify both devices are on the same tailnet (tailscale status)
+3. Tailscale: verify both devices share a tailnet (tailscale status)

-4. Check the configured port matches: openclaw doctor on the gateway host shows the active port
+4. Confirm the port: openclaw doctor on the host shows the active port